A degree in sports coaching could see you working in diverse settings, from professional sports clubs to primary schools and prisons

 Work experience

-Many sports coaching degrees offer placements, but you'll still be expected to find your own additional work experience during your time at university.
+Many sports coaching degrees offer work placements, but you'll still be expected to find your own additional work experience.
 This could be with sports clubs, local schools, community projects or youth organisations.

-If you're a member of a sports club or team as a participant, consider volunteering to coach the younger age group section and completing coaching awards alongside this experience.
+If you're a member of a sports club or team, consider volunteering to coach the younger age group section and completing coaching awards alongside this experience.

 Almost every university in the UK will have a range of sports clubs and societies open to students to join.
 You may want to consider volunteering your services as a coach alongside the qualified staff, as a way to gain more experience while shadowing others.